Digger (2026 film): Production

-In February 2024, it was announced that Alejandro G. Iñárritu would be directing his first English-language film since The Revenant (2015), which he co-wrote and produced.
-Tom Cruise was cast in the lead role after attending a meeting with Iñárritu, following his strategic partnership with Warner Bros.
+Development

+Director Alejandro G. Iñárritu first conceived the idea of Digger following the completion of his film The Revenant (2015): "I had an idea.
+Not a script, not a film, just a relentless, recurring obsession that has endured through all these years.
+I knew who this character was.
+I knew how he spoke, how he survived, how he seduced reality into agreeing with him.
+But it took me 10 years to do this film, because I wasn’t looking for a story.
+I was looking for the right way of saying it."
+In 2019, he began discussing the project with Tom Cruise when he was filming Top Gun: Maverick; Cruise was a long-time fan, having seen Iñárritu's directorial debut Amores perros (2000) in its initial release.
+After turning his attention to his passion project, Bardo, False Chronicle of a Handful of Truths (2022), Iñárritu returned to Digger, with the project being announced and Cruise officially being cast in the lead role in February 2024 after attending a meeting with Iñárritu, following his strategic partnership with Warner Bros.
 Pictures.
 Legendary Pictures was announced to produce the film.
 In August, Sandra Hüller, John Goodman, Michael Stuhlbarg, Jesse Plemons and Sophie Wilde would be added to the cast, with Riz Ahmed in negotiations to also join.
 In early 2025, Emma D'Arcy, Robert John Burke and Burn Gorman were revealed to have joined the cast.

+Filming

-Principal photography began in the United Kingdom on November 7, 2024, with Emmanuel Lubezki serving as the cinematographer and concluded in late April 2025.
-The film was shot on 35mm film using VistaVision.
-Filming was halted for two days in March 2025 when Goodman endured a minor hip injury for which he was hospitalized.
-Production wrapped on May 3, 2025, after six months of filming.
+Principal photography began in the United Kingdom on November 7, 2024, taking place at Pinewood Studios, with Emmanuel Lubezki serving as the cinematographer, and concluded in late April 2025.
+The film was shot on 35 mm film using VistaVision equipped with Leitz Cine ELSIE lenses.
+Filming was halted for two days in March 2025 while Goodman underwent hip surgery, during which he was hospitalized.
+Production wrapped on May 3, 2025, after six months of filming under the working title Judy.
 Later that month, Iñárritu confirmed in an interview that the film would be a comedy.

+Post-production

+In December 2025, the title was officially revealed as Digger alongside a 50-second teaser with the song "O Green World" by Gorillaz.
+Also in December, journalist Matt Belloni reported that the film had been greenlit with a $125 million production budget, as a part of the Warner Bros.
+Pictures chiefs Michael De Luca and Pamela Abdy's strategy of auteur driven productions followed upon the critical successes of Sinners and One Battle After Another in 2025.
+Industrial Light & Magic and Legacy Effects are providing the visual effects.
+In July 2026, English musician Cosmo Sheldrake was reported to be composing the score in his feature film composing debut.

 Release

-The film is scheduled to be released in the United States on October 2, 2026, in IMAX.
+The film is scheduled to be released in the United States on October 2, 2026.

+Digger will be released in Dolby Cinema, IMAX, and other premium large formats.
+In addition, the film will receive VistaVision screenings.